czylabsonasa/PerOrPol/readme.md

 * `Newton_p2()`: generates a random quadratic polynomial with length 2 periodic orbit.
 * `Newton_p3()`: generates a random cubic polynomial with length 3 periodic orbit.
+* `Newton_p(p::Int)`: generates a random degree of `p` polynomial with length `p` periodic orbit.
+  * note that, the default approach  - using `Rational{Int}` for solving the linear system - is not appropriate for for getting an exact polynomial for p≥4, with the default bound settings, bcos of overflows.
+  * but u can use `BigFloat`...

 * usage:
 ```julia